justeattakeaway/pie/apps/pie-docs/src/components/toast/overview/overview.md

 ### Default

-A default one-line toast, this can be used with or without an icon or action.
+A default single-line toast; this can be used with or without an icon or action.

 {% contentPageImage {
     src:"../../../assets/img/components/toast/variations-default.svg",